rossigee/currency/vault_connector/readme/CONFIGURE.rst

 1. Log into Odoo as administrator
 2. Go to **Apps** → **Update Apps List**
-3. Search for "Bitcoin Operations"
+3. Search for "HashiCorp Vault Connector"
 4. Click **Install**
 5. Verify no error messages during installation

 🔐 **Vault Setup**
 ==================

-The module requires an external Vault instance for secure key storage.
+The module requires an external Vault instance for secure secret storage.
 This section covers basic setup.

 HashiCorp Vault Installation
 -----------------------------